- What is business activity monitoring software?

 BAM dashboards are the main go-to for organisations wanting a mechanism to report on business process activities.
 However, more sophisticated BAM solutions will offer other means of ‘as it happens reporting’ or ’employee nudging’.
 Typical examples include:

 Alerts and Notifications

 Data triggered email or SMS notifications are a great way to monitor, enforce and action day-to-day employee tasks that drive overall performance indicators.
-Examples include:
+Examples of monitoring and alerting include:

 - Stock running low

 - Unauthorised discount applied to a transaction

 - Monitoring sensitive data, e.g. bank sort codes for changes

 Day-to-day reporting is a time-consuming, repetitive exercise, but deploying a business activity monitoring (BAM) software solution can ensure employees focus on the achievement of performance indicators and spend less time watching out for potential failings.
 Common automated reports include:

 - Financial reports

 - Sales reports